dawe/schist/README.md

 ## How to use
-Once scNSBM has been installed, it can be used out of the box on `scanpy` objects:
+Once `schist` has been installed, it can be used out of the box on `scanpy` objects:

 ```python
 from schist.inference import nested_model